-I paint with black ink and a single (dagger type) brush.
+I use black ink and one brush to create paintings in a single sitting.
 My love of stone-ground ink came from necessity.
 You can easily travel with an ink stick and stone.
 It's compact, and there's no risk of a leaky bottle exploding in your bag.
 While I could travel with several brushes, I enjoy the simplicity of using just one.
-My style is not a collection of aesthetic decisions.
-It comes from learning to let the brush do most of the work.
-Using humble tools and methods focuses my art on mastery of rendering what I see.

 Painting in ink is as rewarding as it is unforgiving.